rotem-abir/Memory-Wash/ReadMe.md

 `playAgain();`

-- Congratulations Popup
+- Showing congratulations Popup
-- "OK" to play again
+- Upadtes the "stars" in the popup according the performances
+- Enables to click the buttons - another round or learning the laundry symbols

 `gameOver();`
 - Updates score and record